The Open University since 2006

 Alternatively you can skip the navigation by pressing 'Enter'.

 The lives of people with dementia can be improved by careful consideration of key features of the design of the spaces in which they live.
-This unit provides examples of how good design can transform their lives and mitigate the symptoms of dementia.
+This free course, Designing space for dementia care, provides examples of how good design can transform their lives and mitigate the symptoms of dementia.

 - understand the ways in which society can disable people

 - discuss how the design of space can be an important aspect of caring for someone with dementia

 - identify the key features of design that mitigate the symptoms of dementia.

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!